thiennp/frontend-mastery-hub/levels/76/README.md

-# Level 76: Data Visualization
+# Level 76: Data Migration

 ## Overview
-This level focuses on data visualization and provides comprehensive learning materials, examples, and projects.
+This level focuses on data migration and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of data visualization
+- Understand the core concepts of data migration
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns